This small rug was handwoven in China during the 19th century.

 It features a limited color palette in shades of blue and cream and a soft oxidized brown.
 The central mandala is framed by an alternating rosette pattern and scrolling cornices creating a diamond shaped field.
 The main border is a scrolling vine with two heart like shapes framed on the top and bottom with a minor border composed of a greek key motif.
-This little rug is in very good condition, signs of wear consistent with age; oxidation in the golden brown dye adds a dimensionality.
-The pile is low with a soft handle.
+The format and design suggest use a "Khaden" or sleeping rug usually associated with Tibetan weaving.
+The rug may have been woven in Northern China for monastic use.